AlanD20/.dotfiles/README.md

 ## Resources

+- (Find more about WSL configs](https://learn.microsoft.com/en-us/windows/wsl/wsl-config)

+- **Notice**: Global configuration options with `.wslconfig` is only available for distributions running as WSL 2.

 - [Download LSP](https://github.com/helix-editor/helix/wiki/How-to-install-the-default-language-servers)

 - Using neovim?
 Here is a [kickstart](https://github.com/nvim-lua/kickstart.nvim) if you want to extend, or [Another great starter config by nexxeln](https://github.com/nexxeln/nvim)